Secret Santa at Antarctica's Scott Base - NZ Herald

 The government will foot the entire bill, including $306m to replace the existing base and redevelop the wind farm, and a further $38m for operating costs.

-An Antarctica New Zealand report found some people had to sleep in modified shipping containers because of overcrowding in summer months.
+An Antarctica New Zealand report found some people had to sleep in modified shipping containers because of overcrowding in summer.

-The report also highlighted fire risks because of ageing electrical systems, buildings that do not meet safety standards, and a failing, outdated water system.
+The report also highlighted fire risks because of ageing electrical systems, buildings that do not meet safety standards and a failing, outdated water system.

-Construction is expected to begin in 2022, with the entire project due for completion in 2027.
+Construction is expected to begin in 2022, with the project due for completion in 2027.